cloudify-cosmo/docs.getcloudify.org/content/plugins/gcp.md

 A Cloud DNS zone.

-Represents a particular DNS domain which you wish to manage through Google Cloud DNS.
+Represents a specific DNS domain that you want to manage through Google Cloud DNS.
 DNS nameservers can vary between different DNSZones.
-In order to find the correct nameserver entries for your domain, use the `nameServers` attribute from the created zone.
+To find the correct nameserver entries for your domain, use the `nameServers` attribute from the created zone.

 **Properties:**

-  * `dns_name`
+  * `dns_name` -
-    (fully qualified) domain name of the zone.
+    (Fully qualified) domain name of the zone.
 Defaults to the instance ID.

     *type:* string
     *default:*
-  * `additional_settings`
+  * `additional_settings` -
     Additional settings

     *default:* {}
-  * `use_external_resource`
+  * `use_external_resource` -
-    Indicate whether the resource exists and use existing (true)  or if Cloudify should create new resource (false).
+    Indicates whether the resource exists and should be used (`true`), or if Cloudify should create a new resource (`false`).

     *type:* boolean
     *default:* False
-  * `name`
+  * `name` -
-    (internal) name of the zone.
+    (Internal) name of the zone.
 Defaults to the instance ID.

     *type:* string
     *default:*
-  * `gcp_config`
+  * `gcp_config` -
-    A dictionary of values to pass to authenticate with the GCP API.
+    A dictionary of values to pass, to authenticate with the GCP API.

     *default:* {}